realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ```

 The "give up on the first error" approach is easy to implement but isn't
 very friendly.
-In general, error handling can be pretty intricate, and we won't
+In general, error handling can be pretty intricate, and we
-discuss it here.
-However, the Menhir parser defines additional mechanisms you
+won't discuss it here.
+However, the Menhir parser defines additional
-can use to try and recover from errors, described in its reference [manual](http://gallium.inria.fr/~fpottier/menhir/).
+mechanisms you can use to try and recover from errors.
+These are described in
+detail in its reference [manual](http://gallium.inria.fr/~fpottier/menhir/).

 Here's a test input file we can use to test the code we just wrote.